GuiltyNeuron/ANPR/README.md

 # Automatic Number Plate Recognition

-In this repos we study Tunisian number plate detection and recognition using different machine learning models and computer vidion approches.
+In this repos we study Tunisian number plate detection and recognition using different machine learning models and computer vision approches.